 The Committee's specific executive compensation policies discussed below are designed to achieve the Committee's objectives through the implementation of the foregoing policies.
-In the following discussion, terms such as "generally", "typically" or "approximately" indicate that, while the Committee's analysis is based primarily on quantitative factors, in years with unusually strong or weak financial results the Committee complements its quantitative analysis with a subjective analysis which takes into account efforts expended and non-quantifiable results achieved by the executive.
-The Committee's compensation decisions in fiscal 1993 reflected the fact that the Company achieved record orders, revenues and profitability.
+In the following discussion, terms such as "generally", "typically" or "approximately" indicate that, while the Committee's initial analysis was based on quantitative factors, it complemented such analysis with a consideration of qualitative factors such as overall performance at the corporate, business unit and/or individual level.

 Elements of Executive Compensation.
-The elements of the Company's compensation of executive officers are: (1) annual cash compensation in the form of base salary and incentive bonuses paid under the Company's Executive Incentive Compensation Plan, (2) long-term incentive compensation in the form of stock options granted under the Company's 1976 Management Stock Option Plan and (3) other compensation and employee benefits generally available to all employees of the Company, such as health insurance and employer matching contributions under the Company's Employee Savings and Retirement Plan, a "401(k)" plan.
+The elements of the Company's compensation of executive officers are: (1) annual cash compensation in the form of base salary and bonuses paid under the Company's Executive incentive Compensation Plan, (2) Incentive long-term incentive compensation in the form of stock options granted under the Company's 1976 Management Stock Option Plan and (3) other compensation and employee benefits generally available to all employees of the Company, such as health insurance and employer matching contributions under the Company's Employee Savings and Retirement Plan, a "401(k)" plan.

 Total Annual Compensation.
 Each executive officer's target total annual compensation (i.e. salary plus bonus) is determined after a review of independent survey data regarding similarly situated executives at a group of approximately twenty companies.
-To construct the survey group, the Company chose companies which are in the electronics industry and either (1) have revenues comparable to the Company's revenues or (2) compete with the Company for executive talent irrespective of revenue.
-Companies are included in the latter group if their executives have skills and expertise similar to the skills and expertise the Company requires of its executives.
-The survey group is not identical to the group of companies which comprise the Hambrecht & Quist Semiconductors Index used in the Performance Graph, because it was constructed using criteria different from the criteria used by Hambrecht & Quist.
+To construct the survey group, the Company chose companies which (1) are in the electronics industry, (2) have revenues comparable to the Company's revenues, and/or (3) compete with the Company for executive talent.
+Such group is not identical to the group companies which comprise the Hambrecht of & Ouist Semiconductors Index used in the Performance Graph, because it was constructed using criteria different from the criteria used by Hambrecht & Quist.
 For each executive officer, the Company seeks to establish a total target annual compensation level that is at or close to the median of compensation paid to similarly situated executives at the companies surveyed.
-This policy serves the Company's objectives of attracting, rewarding and retaining key executive talent.
+This policy serves the Company's objectives of attracting, rewarding and retaining kev executive talent.